novuhq/novu/docs/docs/platform/digest.md

 The digest engine collects multiple trigger events, aggregates them into a single message and delivers it to the subscriber.

-This becomes useful when a user needs to be notified on a large amount of triggers and you want to avoid sending too many notifications.
+This becomes useful when a user needs to be notified on a large amount of triggers, and you want to avoid sending too many notifications.
 Novu will automatically batch the incoming trigger events based on the `subscriberId` and an **optional** `digestKey` that can be added to control the digestion of the events.

 ## Digest Node

 After adding a digest node in the workflow editor, each node that will be below the digest node will be only triggered once in the specified digest interval.
-You can decide to send messages before adding a digest node and they will be triggered in real-time.
+You can decide to send messages before adding a digest node, and they will be triggered in real-time.

 ![Workflow Photo](/img/digest-flow.png)